teabuzz/liblsys/README.md

 liblsys
 =======

-A C library for L-system derivation (and some rendering) on *nix systems.
+A C library for L-system derivation (and some OpenGL rendering) on *nix systems.

 Please see the header file clsys.h for usage.